|

 - Compensable 30 percent preference (CPS) — Has a compensable service-connected disability that is 30 percent or more.

-- Disability preference (XP) — (1) has received a Purple Heart, or (2) has a current service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the Department of Veterans Affairs, but does not qualify as a CP or CPS.
+- Disability preference (XP) — (1) Has received a Purple Heart, or (2) Has a current service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the U.S. Department of Veterans Affairs, but does not qualify as a CP or CPS.

-Spouses, widows, widowers, or mothers of veterans are eligible for 10 points as described in 483.322, 483.323, and 483.324.
+Spouses, widows, widowers, or parents of military veterans are eligible for 10 points as described in 483.322, 483.323, and 483.324.
 This type of preference is derived preference because it is based on service of a veteran who is not able to use the preference through unemployment or death.

 The spouse of an Armed Forces’ veteran on whose service a claim is based, is eligible for 10-point veterans’ preference provided both of the following criteria are met: